rian-u2/LauraD2PPK/README.md

 ```
 for example:
 ```
-source /cvmfs/sft.cern.ch/lcg/views/setupViews.sh LCG_96b x86_64-centos7-gcc9-opt
+source /cvmfs/sft.cern.ch/lcg/views/setupViews.sh LCG_104 x86_64-el9-clang16-opt
 ```

 ### Build procedure
-To build from a clone of this repository, open a terminal window
+To build from a clone of this repository, open a terminal and change directory
-and change directory into that holding this README file.
+into that holding this README file.
 Create a build directory in which to run `cmake` and the build, and change into
 it by doing the following: